yuanhang0/yuanhang0.github.io/_posts/2019-07-15-reflection-principle.md

 > What is the number of paths that start at 0 and end at 0 at step $2n$ and do not revisit 0 for intermediate steps?

 Again, we try to make use of our observations above.
-Note that since we do not want to revisit 0, the first step we take must be '+1' and the last step we take must be '-1'.
+Since we do not want to revisit 0, we can first restrict our choices to all paths above the $x$-axis and the final answer should be twice of the number of such paths.
+Then, for any such path above the $x$-axis, the first step it takes must be '+1' and the last step it takes must be '-1'.
 Thus, we only need to count the total number of paths of length $(2n-2)$ from 1 to 1 and do not intersect the $x$-axis., i.e., $N_{2n-2}^0(1,1)$.
 Therefore, we follow similar calculations as above and obtain:

 $$
 \begin{aligned}